-Battersea Park Playground is a family favourite, with several play areas layered on top of each other aimed at different age groups from babies to teenagers.
+Battersea Park Playground is a family favourite, with four distinct play areas aimed at different age groups from babies to teenagers.

-At first, the layout is very confusing with different play structures and areas everywhere you look, making it a rather frantic place when fully crowded during weekends.
-To help you plan your visit and make sense of it all, we’ve divided our review into sections covering four distinct play areas.
+At first, the layout is very confusing with different play structures and areas everywhere you look, making it a rather frantic place when crowded during weekends.
+To help you plan your visit and make sense of it all, we’ve divided our review into four sections covering the main play areas.

-- Young kids play area: Medium level play area with slides and climbing frames
+- Young kids play area (free): Aimed at children age 4-7, this is a medium-level play area with slides and climbing frames

 1. The Adventure Playground

 The adventure playground is all about climbing up different structures and through ropes to get rewarded by sliding down long thrilling slides.
 For our six years old some of these areas were pretty scary and high up, so the 8+ recommendation definitely makes sense.

 Separated by a small fence from the Adventure Playground, kids different ages flow back and forth between the two sections.
 In this play area children can enjoy climbing frames and slides that are less adventurous, but more challenging than the toddler area.
 For our six and three-year-olds, this was the best section for us since both could play together.

 3. The Toddler Play Area in Battersea Park Playground